Journalists and Bullshit

 administration has arrogated to itself tyrannical

-powers of torture
+powers of torture, suspended

-, and suspended
+habeus corpus, and suspended

-.
+the fourth amendment.
 Congress is supine, the mainstream media

 an active enabler.
 In the face of this unprecedented threat to the